PrajnaAvidya/prompt-shaper/spec.md

 {/basicTemplate}
 ```

-A variable is injected as a slot using double bracket tags so to render the previous template you would write `{{basicTemplate}}`

 ### Slots and Parameters
+A slot is used to render a variable in a template e.g to render the above template. `{{basicTemplate}}`

-Templates can contain slots which will render content stored inside variables.
+Inline templates can contain slots which will render content stored inside variables.
 Slots can reference a global definition (i.e. an inline template), or a variable specific to the current template which is called a parameter.

 ```
 // example of defining the variable contactInfo, then another variable greeting which uses contactInfo as a global variable, then rendering it inline